Werner Osenberg

-Werner Oskar Ewald Osenberg (April 26, 1900, Zeitz–December 14, 1974 Renningen) was a German materials scientist, organizer of German armaments research and armaments developer during the Second World War.
+Werner Oskar Ewald Osenberg (April 26, 1900, in Zeitz – December 14, 1974, in Renningen) was a German materials scientist, organizer of German armaments research and armaments developer during the Second World War.

 Among other things, Osenberg researched the use of ceramics as a cutting tool material and was given a chair at the Technische Hochschule Hannover in 1938.
 During the Second World War he was head of the planning office in the Reichsforschungsrat (Reich Research Council).
 Using his central database, he was able to bring 5,000 scientists and technicians back from the war front.
 At his institute in Lindau in Lower Saxony, he also carried out armaments research.
 In 1945 he was brought to the United States.
 His research database formed the basis for the selection of German scientists as part of Operation Overcast by the United States.

 Education and early career

 Osenberg received his high school diploma in the spring of 1918.
 He was then drafted into the navy and attended a course to become a naval officer candidate in October and November 1918.
 From 1920 he studied mechanical engineering, first at the Technical University of Munich and then at the Technical University of Dresden, graduating in 1924 with a diploma.
 In 1927 he received his doctorate under Ewald Sachsenberg with a thesis on the subject of machining processes using wood drills and remained there as Sachsenberg's scientific assistant until 1938.
 In 1938 Osenberg carried out the first investigations into the use of oxide ceramics as cutting materials.

 In April 1933, Osenberg became a member of the Nazi Party, and in June 1933 he joined the SS.
 From 1936 he was active in the Sicherheitsdienst and took over the supervision of the Press Office at TU Dresden.